Henrico man impregnates biological daughter, who he gave up for adoption

 North Carolina investigators arrested the couple, and both face charges related to incest and will be extradited back to Henrico where they allegedly first developed a sexual relationship.

-“It’s a class five felony if that occurs in Virginia and that means you can get up to ten years in prison,” Stone said about the charges.
+"It's a Class 5 felony if that occurs in Virginia and that means you can get up to 10 years in prison," Stone said about the charges.

 Steven Pladl's ex-wife said she was 17 and he was 22 when they had Katie and gave her up for adoption.